iFrogHop2Worlds/charter_csv/README.md

+# Charter csv
+Is a cross-platform program to navigate and visualize the data in your csv files.
+The main goal of this project is to provide a free tool that is highly performant both at the software level and user workflow level.

+# Features
+- Out of the box support for large files.
+No need to configure any special setup or pay for a premium plan just to work with millions or billions of rows of data, you get that free.
+- Multiple file support.
+Allowing for efficient and more interesting analysis.
+- Sessions allow you to save and reconstruct your session state, for a consistent, reliable experience and greater depth of analysis.
+- Simple intuitive query pipeline builder.
+No need to learn any query languages.
+- Simple csv file editor.
+- Export graphs and charts as images.

-# CharterCsv
+# CSVQB
-Lets you easily load or create csv files and visualize the data with charts.

-You can generate a default chart for fast easy results.
-Or use our in house developed csv query language called csvqb to create fine-tuned data analysis via the aggregate, math, logical operators.
+Were playing with the idea of using common math and logical operators to construct pipelines which can query and perform transformations on your data.
+Were calling this csvqb or 'csv query builder'.

-csvqb is being developed with this project and is not yet complete. csvqb uses a hybrid infix notation to construct operation pipelines.
+csvqb is in early development and far from complete. csvqb uses a hybrid infix and reverse polish notation approach to construct operation pipelines.
 Operations are performed on a 2dVector representation of the csv files.
+This will later get abstracted into a crate.

+**todo - add csvqb examples + quickstart guide**

-# Features
+# Future road map
-- Upload, create, edit, unload csv files
-- generate default graphs
+The core features of this project will remain free forever, and I strive to offer a free product that outperforms it's competitors and is easier to use.
+In future releases more complex features will be introduced that will require paid plans.

+Future versions will have:
-- construct complex queries (csvqb)
+- Ai assistant to construct pipelines.
+- Device sync.
+- Simulations.
+- Improved file editor.
+- Cross file pipelines.
+- Additional graphing features.
-- export graphs
+- Teams/Organization support.

-Not all these features are implemented yet.
-Will update this and add docs once the feature list is completed.

-In the future we will add Ai to use natural language to construct queries making it easier for some.
+- Refactored codebase and continuous updates including performance optimizations.

+feel free to fork or make a pr if you think you have a meaningful contribution.
+Or just want to play with the code..

+**todo - add contribution guide**